StarcubeLabs/StarcubeLabs.github.io/_posts/2023-05-06-reverse-engineering-gba.markdown

 * Exploring debugging features of the mGBA emulator to inspect a game's memory and debug the game while it is running.
 * Reverse engineering strategies for finding game mechanics and data.

 If you are interested in reverse engineering a Nintendo DS game, this tutorial also has a [version for DS games](../reverse-engineering-ds), which have additional frills compared to GBA games.
+If you are looking for a general overview of reverse engineering, I recommend sticking with this GBA version of the tutorial.

 ### What skills do I need to follow this tutorial?
 * Programming knowledge (ideally C or C++), along with the following programming concepts: